 - 2 carrots, finely chopped

-- 2 leeks, cleaned, dark parts removed, cut into think slices
+- 2 leeks, cleaned, dark parts removed, cut into thin slices

 - 2 ribs celery, finely chopped